SomeStupidStuff/EDen/README.md

 It relies on curses and is written in python.

-There are many problems that this application has so feel free to help
+There are many problems that this application has so feel free to help.